shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Convert the assets in the Data.zip archive.
+- Pickups and level end postamble.
 - Level snapshot and AI component.
 - Level progress rules.
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.
-- Pickups and level end postamble.

 ## Next Tasks
 - Player warp-in state.